delpozzo/yagol/README.md

 ## About

-YaGoL is an interactive Game of Life sandbox with a retro LED style.
+YaGoL is an interactive Game of Life sandbox.
 It is written in C and uses the SDL 2.0 library for graphics and input.
+YaGoL has been tested to compile and run on Linux, Windows, and macOS.

 ### Features